jassimran/Machine-Learning/Unsupervised Learning and Dimensionality Reduction/README.md

 8. For ICA, how kurtotic are the distributions is shown?
 9. How well is the data reconstructed by the randomized projections?
 How much variation did you get when you re-ran your RP several times.
 10. When clustering experiments were reproduced on the datasets projected onto the new spaces created by ICA, PCA and RP, how different were the clusters.

+For details, please see my [analysis](Machine-Learning/Unsupervised Learning and Dimensionality Reduction/Analysis Unsupervised Learning and Dimensionality Reduction.pdf)